 A module can represent any kind of content Slider Revolution is capable of creating, such as a slider, carousel, hero unit, navigation menu, posts display and so on.

 Multiple modules can be combined to form rich content such as complete sites and landing pages. editor showing all the available styles:

-> Note: If you already have a layer selected prior to clicking the Quick Styles tear-drop button, the tabs displayed along the top right will only be those that have quick-styles that can be applied to that layer.
-To see all four tabs you should have no layers selected when clicking the Quick Styles tear-drop button.
+Note: The tabs displayed along the top right will only be those that have quick-styles that can be applied to that layer.
 For example, if you have a button layer selected and you click the Quick Styles tear-drop button, you will only see the styles that can be applied to that button.

-> Headline styles can be used to either add a new text layer [?]
+Headline styles can be used to either add a new text layer [?]

 Layers are containers for visual, audio or layout items and are added to slides.
 For example, text, button, image, audio, video, group and row are all types of layers.